SunsJay/gen-random/README.md

 # gen-random
 A rust lib for generating custom random numbers

-In most development scenarios, we need to generate random numbers that include letters, numbers, and sometimes letters.
+In most development scenarios, we need to generate random numbers that include letters, numbers, and sometimes sybomls.

 So, this lib includes these functions, we just need to set length and kind of randmon number.